catapultbamboo/cloverpy/README.md

 # cloverpy

-convert coverage report to clover using only standlib
+convert coverage report to clover using only stdlib

 ## Installation